joonarafael/unsecure-software/docs/security_fixes.md

 # SECURITY FIXES

+This document will provide you with the necessary steps to fix the security issues present in the application.
+The fixes are based on the issues described in [this document](./security_issues.md "Security Issues").

+**NOTE**: If you are running the application locally as a _Docker_ container, you will need to build the image again after making these changes.
+The application will not automatically update itself when modifying the source code.
+See the [Installation Manual](https://github.com/joonarafael/unsecure-software/blob/main/docs/installation_manual.md#create-the-docker-image-for-the-app "Installation Manual") for more information on how to build the Docker image.

 ## Fixing [Issue 2](./security_issues.md#issue-2---a02-cryptographic-failures "Issue 2 - Cryptographic Failures")

 Replace plaintext passwords with hashed passwords in the database through the database control panel (behind button "_Let's do it_" on index page or route `/populate`).
 Login credentials remain the same, they are just stored in a more secure manner.